Nagarhole National Park: Reptiles and amphibians

 Common reptiles include the mugger crocodile (Crocodylus palustris), Asian vine snake (Ahaetulla genus), Indian wolf snake (Lycodon aulicus), Oriental ratsnake (Ptyas mucosa), bamboo pit viper (Craspedocephalus gramineus), Russell's viper (Daboia russellii), common krait (Bungarus caeruleus), Indian python (Python molurus), Bengal monitor (Varanus bengalensis).
 Amphibians include Chunam tree frog (Polypedates maculatus), green pond frog (Euphlyctis hexadactylus), golden bullfrog (Hoplobatrachus tigerinus) and Asian common toad (Duttaphrynus melanostictus).

 Insects

 Extensive studies on the biodiversity of the insect population have been carried out by researchers from the Ashoka Trust for Research in Ecology and the Environment, Bangalore.
 The insect biodiversity of this park includes over 96 species of dung beetles and 60 species of ants.
 Unusual species of ants that have been identified, including the jumping ants such as Harpegnathos saltator, which are known to jump up to a metre high.
 The ant species Tetraponera rufonigra may be useful as a marker for the forest health because these ants feed on termites and are abundant in places where there are many dead trees.
 Identified dung beetles include India's largest beetle Onthophagus dama, Heliocopris dominus which breeds only in elephant dung, and Onthophagus pactolus, a rare species of dung beetle.

 Tribal and native inhabitants

 The Jenu Kurubas, primary inhabitants of this forest area, are a tribe in Karnataka state and their traditional practices and rituals are slowly disappearing.
 The government is restricting their entry inside the National park and forest due to multiple factors including but not limited conservation efforts and bringing the community to the mainstream society.

-The Ministry of Home Affairs, Government of India, identified the Jenu Kuruba and the Koraga as tribal groups in Karnataka.
+The Ministry of Home Affairs identified the Jenu Kuruba and the Koraga as tribal groups in Karnataka.
 The Jenu Kurubas are traditional food gatherers and honey collectors.
 In Kannada, the term 'Jenu' means 'honey' and the term 'kuruba' generally mean 'shepherd'.
 It is derived from the Kannada word 'kuri' which means 'sheep'.
 The term kuruba is also associated with non-shepherd communities.
 They speak a variant form of Kannada commonly known as Jenu-nudi within their family kin group, and Kannada with others.
 They use Kannada script.
 According to the Census of 1981, the population of Jenu Kuruba community is 34,747 out of which 17,867 are male and 16,880 are female.